 Dessert was an avocado tart with smoked green strawberry and pickled blueberries.
 The tart shell was a lighter, flaky style which contrasted nicely with the avocado cream filling.
 This time I (barely) resisted the urge to inquire about seconds.

 With each course, I enjoyed a thoughtfully paired craft cocktail that could stand on its own.
-Previous cocktail pairings I’ve done tend to have milder cocktails to not overpower the food, but are rather forgettable.
-At Liliana, I could easily enjoy any of the paired cocktails separately.
+Previous cocktail pairings I’ve done tend to have milder cocktails to not overpower the food, but the cocktails themselves would be forgettable.
+At Liliana, I could have easily enjoyed any of the paired cocktails separately.

-As there were five courses, the cocktails were not full servings, so you don’t have to worry about being overly inebriated.
-The cocktails ranged from bright and citrusy to warm and full-bodied.
+As there were five courses, the cocktails were not full servings, so we didn’t have to worry about being overly inebriated.
+The cocktails ranged from bright and citrusy, to warm and full-bodied.
 As a whiskey lover, I enjoyed the bourbon, Japanese whiskey, and scotch base in the last three courses.
 I’m not much of a gin martini fan, but Uzziel’s spin on a 50/50 martini with fresh herbs and blood orange bitters made me question my prior aversion.

 Service was very personable as usual.
-Uzziel is a natural storyteller, and he seamlessly weaves in fun stories like childhood memories and glassware finds, while sharing his deep knowledge of ingredients.
-Osito chef Cameron Sycks personally presented and described each food course, and chef Seth frequently makes the rounds to converse with patrons.
+Uzziel is a natural storyteller, and he seamlessly wove in fun stories like childhood memories and glassware finds, while sharing his deep knowledge of ingredients.
+Osito chef Cameron Sycks personally presented and described each food course, and chef Seth frequently made the rounds to converse with patrons.

 Currently this menu runs Tuesdays and Wednesdays only and must be pre-paid via Resy.
 And at $140, which includes both food and drink, Bar 5-8 at Liliana SF might be the best upscale prix-fixe pairing you can get in San Francisco at this price point!

 * Meal was hosted, opinions are my own.